'Lads' mags' given cover-up deadline by Co-operative

 "I've got every hope they will take what we believe is the responsible approach and put them in a bag," she said.

 She added that the Co-op believed it was the first retailer in the UK to take this step but other supermarkets were probably having "similar conversations with their customers".

-The Daily Sport newspaper has already agreed to comply with the Co-operative's new policy.'Like wallpaper'
+The Daily Sport newspaper has already agreed to comply with the Co-operative's new policy.